acidbourbon/M8195A_scripts/README.md

 The below scripts have been written and tested on a Linux machine which is in the same network as the Windows machine running the "Soft Front Panel" software.
-The scripts *might* work within a Windows python3 environment. *Might*.
+The scripts have also been proven to work on a windows machine with the IDLE Python3 release for Windows.

 LTSpice, a Windows application, runs perfectly fine on Linux via WINE.